 - Creating Affordable Market Share Growth

 If nobody knows who you are, they can’t buy anything from you.
 Having an active social media presence will boost your visibility among potential customers, helping you reach a wide audience with minimal time and effort.
 Plus, more than 40% of consumers say that information found via social media affects the way they deal with their health, and 90% of respondents from 18-24 years of age said they would trust medical information shared on their social media networks.
-So how can a health and wellness brand tap into this market?
+So how can a health and wellness brand tap into this market and develop their brand community?

 First, determine what your brand wants to achieve and develop a social media strategy around it.
 Are you looking to build awareness?
 Generate sales?
 Showcase real-life results from real people?
-By keeping your strategy specific, you can determine which social media channels and tactics are the best fit for your business.
+By keeping your strategy specific, you can determine which social media channels and tactics are the best fit for your business and brand community.

 Establishing Brand Authority